This post was originally published on December 30th, 2020.

-2. The coupon campaign: The offer here can be something like 15% off or free shipping on your first order.
+The offer here could be something like 15% off or free shipping on your first order.

 So do you need to offer a discount or reward to incentivize signups?
 No!
 But as you can see from the increase in conversion (we started off at 1% and worked our way up to 10%) that it definitely has an impact on the number of new subscribers you’re going to get.

 Just remember: You can always start with a simple signup campaign and work your way up from there.